Female Rider Severely Injured When Motorcyclist Wipes Out Off Route 17

-A woman was hospitalized with severe injuries following a motorcycle crash just off Route 17 in Lodi.
+A woman was hospitalized with severe injuries following a Labor Day weekend motorcycle crash just off Route 17 in Lodi.

 The 19-year-old Fair Lawn resident was on the back of the motorcycle driven by a 20-year-old Saddle Brook man when it apparently hit a patch of gravel and wiped out heading onto the highway from the Wawa lot on Essex Street around 7:30 p.m.
 Sunday, Sept.
 4, witnesses said.